iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 \end{equation}
 </p>

-The variable $$z_1$$ represents a neuron with a positive second layer and $$v_1$$ a neuron with the same activation pattern, but with a negative second layer.
-This is a convex problem(adding a convex regularization preserve the convexity) with convex constraints.
+The variable $$z_1$$ represents a neuron with a positive second layer and $$v_1$$ a neuron with the same activation pattern but with a negative second layer.
+This is a convex problem(adding a convex regularization preserves the convexity) with convex constraints.
 At the optimum, only one of the two variables will be non-zero.
 We consider this mapping:

 <p>
 \begin{align*}